How to Install and Configure ownCloud with Apache on Ubuntu 18.04

 Step 6: Installing ownCloud

-Now that ownCloud is downloaded and all necessary services are configured open you browser and start the ownCloud installation by visiting your server’s domain name or IP address followed by
+Now that ownCloud is downloaded, and the necessary services are configured open your browser and start the ownCloud installation by visiting your server’s domain name or IP address followed by

 You will be presented with the ownCloud setup page.